lorry2018/minimajs/README.md

 #### 2 Register service

-We can register a service in the plugin.json or PluginContext instance of start function in the Activator.
+We can register a service in the plugin.json or use PluginContext instance of start function in the Activator.

-You can specify the name, service JS file path relative to the plugin directory, and service properties.
-Note that the service properties is used to filter the services register by the same service name.
+With plugin.json, you can specify the name, service JS file path relative to the plugin directory, and service properties.
+Note that the service properties is used to filter the services registered by the same service name.

 ```json
 {